 Barbara Rossi: Bodily Forms

 In 2022, the Museum received a generous gift of Barbara Rossi works from the Kohler Foundation in Wisconsin, and several of these are included in this exhibition.
 The artist is associated with the Chicago Imagists, along with Roger Brown, Gladys Nilsson, Jim Nutt, Ed Paschke, and Karl Wirsum, among others.
-They each utilize the human figure in fantastic ways, rendering it with precise line, vibrant color, and stylized distortions that straddle the line between the comic and the grotesque.
+They each utilize the human figure in fantastic ways, rendering it with precise line, vibrant color, and stylized distortions.